 Frank Wyer '15—Arroyo Grande, CA

 How do Middlebury College students shape their college careers?
 The answer is never straightforward, as exemplified by Frank Wyer ’15, an International Politics and Economics major and intern with the Rohatyn Center for Global Affairs.
-From Arroyo Grande, California, Wyer chose Middlebury anticipating that the College’s strengths in international studies and languages would align with his interests, as well as hoping to explore programs offered at the Monterey Institute of International Studies.
+From Arroyo Grande, California, Wyer chose Middlebury anticipating that the College’s strengths in international studies and languages would align with his interests, as well as hoping to explore programs offered at the Middlebury Institute of International Studies at Monterey (MIIS).

 Wyer’s curiosity quickly led him to the Rohatyn Center, which sponsors vibrant co-curricular programs and undergraduate research.
 As a Rohatyn intern, Wyer has worked closely with faculty on research projects that often call on German and French skills he’s perfecting at Middlebury.
 “I love the language classes at Midd,” states Wyer.
 “The professors are always so fun and engaged, and there are so many opportunities to practice, whether it’s as simple as going to language tables for lunch or even traveling up to Montreal for fall break.”